 Michigan law requires that every child who is 6 years old before December 1 and under 18 must attend school or comply with the homeschool law.
-Parents are authorized to notify a school district in writing that their child has parental permission to stop attending school (or complying with the homeschool law) as early as the child’s 16th birthday.
+However, parents can notify a school district in writing that their child has parental permission to stop attending school or stop complying with the homeschool law as early as the child’s 16th birthday.

 Please note: The information on this page has been reviewed by an attorney, but it should not be taken as legal advice specific to your individual situation.